brymer-meneses/ghostless_pacman/readme.md

   - In navigating, the program displays a reminder when the user presses keys other than '←' or '→' to navigate through the tutorial slides, when the user presses keys other than 'M' to return to menu
   - In the last slide, the program displays a reminder when the user presses keys other than '1' to start the game, 'M' to return to menu, or 'X' to exit
 - In _About the Game_, the program displays a reminder when the user presses keys other than 'M' to return to menu

-# Manual

-Upon opening the application, the user can navigate through it intuitively.
-The program also provides instructions and reminders within itself.
-Nonetheless, here is a quick guide.

-> Choose from the menu:
->
-> 1. Press 1 to _Start._ You will be prompted to pick a food number from 2-9.
-Hit enter, and the game begins!
-Move Pacman using W, A, S, and D, or visit the Tutorial from the menu to learn.
-You have to eat all the pieces before going to the door.
-Don’t miss one!
-Don’t hit a block or get out of the box!
-After a game, you can always play again.
->
-> 2. Press 2 to _Tutorial._ Navigate through the slides by using arrow left (←) and arrow right (→)
->
-> 3. Press 3 to _Exit._ Confirm by pressing Y, or deny by pressing N.
->
-> 4. _(Extra!)_ Press A to know what's _About the Game._